seanrioux/strapi-okria-api/README.md

 Learn more about the powerful Strapi CMS [here](https://strapi.io/documentation/3.0.0-beta.x/getting-started/quick-start.html) for full documentation and features.

 ## Getting started
-Follow these step by step instructions to get started running OKRIA API in your local development environment.
+Follow these step by step instructions to get started running OKRIA API in your local development environment:

 ### 1. Install
 First, we'll install the required dependencies: